-Make your own pure vanilla extract with 2 simple ingredients: vanilla beans and vodka.
+Make your own vanilla extract with 2 simple ingredients: vanilla beans and vodka.
 Simple to make and makes a great gift.
 Give a bottle of homemade vanilla extract with a favorite cookie recipe card!
+Tie it with a ribbon for the perfect holiday gift!
 This post contains affiliate links.

 Pure vanilla extract would be amazing in our homemade marshmallow recipe!